Getting Started at Southeast Community College

 - Up to two-thirds (2/3) of the credit hours required for a Program of Study may be waived through the three methods established for advanced standing; (credit by transfer, waiver and examination).

-b.
-Credit hours granted by waiver or examination or by any combination of waiver and examination may be awarded up to limits established by each department but may not exceed one-third (1/3) of the total credit hours required for a program award.
+- Credit hours granted by waiver or examination or by any combination of waiver and examination may be awarded up to limits established by each division but may not exceed one-third (1/3) of the total credit hours required for a program award.

 The Nebraska Transfer Initiative

-Students have become increasingly interested in beginning their education at Southeast Community College and transferring to another institution to finish a higher degree program.
+Students have become increasingly interested in beginning their education at Southeast Community College and transferring to another institution to earn a four-year degree.
 SCC strives to make the transfer process as seamless as possible by maintaining special cooperative programs and transfer agreements with many colleges and universities.

-Since 1995, the community colleges of Nebraska have been involved in the Nebraska Initiative regarding statewide common courses.
+Since 1995, Nebraska community colleges have been involved in the Nebraska Transfer Initiative regarding statewide common courses.
 The community colleges have increased the number of common statewide courses that are provided, what and how the courses will articulate and transfer to other colleges and universities, and an ongoing process for updating and assuring students that the coursework is up to date and accurate.
-Please visit transfer.nebraska.edu or to a campus Academic Advisor.
+Please visit transfer.nebraska.edu for more information.

-It is important for students to know whether the courses they are registering for meet the degree requirements of the institution to which they intend to transfer.
+It is important for students to know whether the courses in which they are registering meet the degree requirements of the institution to which they intend to transfer.
 Transfer planning starts with initial registration at SCC and continues until the student’s graduation.

-TRANSFER REMINDERS: Many colleges will accept only classes with a grade of “C” or better.
-Most colleges will not transfer in more than 66 semester (99 quarter) credits from a 2-year college.
-Courses with a prefix of less than 1000 are considered to be developmental and do not transfer.
+TRANSFER REMINDERS: Many colleges will only accept classes with a grade of “C” or higher.
+Most colleges will not accept more than 66 semester (99 quarter) hours of credits transferred from a two-year college.
+SCC course with a prefix of less than 1000 are considered to be developmental and do not transfer.

 Colleges admitting students with foreign degrees must have a process in place to accurately determine the U.S. equivalency of the foreign degree.

-The Department of Education does not evaluate foreign degrees.
-It is up to the school to determine if the foreign degree is equivalent to a U.S. degree.
+The U.S. Department of Education does not evaluate foreign degrees.
+It is up to the individual school to determine if the foreign degree is equivalent to a U.S. degree.

-If a student presents a foreign degree, SCC requires the student have his/her transcript evaluated by an outside degree evaluation service.
+If a student presents a foreign degree, SCC requires that the student have their transcript evaluated by an outside degree evaluation service.
 The cost of the evaluation will be paid by the student.
-The student should direct the evaluation service to provide the written equivalency report to the Financial Aid Office.
+The student should direct the evaluation service to provide the written equivalency report to the SCC Admissions Office.

-Financial Aid must receive the information before the student’s eligibility for financial aid can be determined.
-Financial Aid will forward the documentation to Admissions or the Registration and Records office, if needed.
-The student may use the degree evaluation service of his/her choice.
+The Financial Aid Office must receive the information before the student’s eligibility for financial aid can be determined.
+The student may use the degree evaluation service of their choice.

 A listing of organizations providing these services can be found at www.naces.org/members.html.